InfiniteEndeavours/Portfolio-Site/README.md

 The website will feature 3 pages, which are accessible from the home page via navigation links (Home, Resume and Projects).
 The site will also feature a downloadable copy of a CV.

-* All pages will contain the following
+* All pages will contain the following:

     * A responsive navigation bar which will allow the user to traverse the site using the buttons located on top of the pages banner.

-* A footer at the bottom of the page, which will feature a small brief about the client, a link to their CV and links to social medias (Github, Twitter, Email etc).
+    * A footer at the bottom of the page, which will feature a small brief about the client, a link to their CV and links to social media (Github, Twitter, Email etc).

 * Home Page

     * The home page will feature three blurbs about the client, such as a brief about the client, what their motivation is and what their goals are in the future.

 * Resume

     * This page will feature a horizontal timeline for the client's work history.

-* A section about the client's skills, which will be consist of both skill graphs and written text.
+    * A section about the client's skills, which will consist written text.

 * Projects

     * Two sections covering a project the client has completed as well as a project the client is going to be working on.

 * Contact

     * Contains a form which allows a recruiter or user to establish communication with the client.

 ## Images